Arjun4522/Ghost_Shell/README.md

 # Ghost(Linux Fileless Malware)
 Ghost is a Linux Fileless Malware that takes advantage of the fork() system call.
 The malware creates a reverse TCP connection to the attacker system.
-Once fork() is called, the parent process detaches itself from the terminal, while the child process continues and spawns a remote blind shell on the attacker system.
+Once fork() is called, the parent process detaches itself from the terminal, while the child process continues and spawns a remote shell on the attacker system.
 Finally, the malware removes itself from storage after execution, hence leaving no footprints on the target system.

 ## Demo
 Target System: